-Policy EV6: Trees, Woodland and Hedgerows

-Strategic Objectives

-NPPF

-- Development proposals shall avoid the loss of, and minimise the risk of harm to, trees, woodland and hedgerows.
-Where they lie within a proposed development site, they should be incorporated effectively within the landscape elements of the scheme. - 2.
-Development proposals will not be permitted where they would: - a) Result in the loss of trees or woodland which are subject to a Tree Preservation Order, within a Conservation Area, designated as Ancient Woodland, are aged or veteran, or of visual or nature conservation value; - b) Give rise to a threat to the continued well-being of trees, woodlands or hedgerows of visual, historic or nature conservation value; or - c) Involve development within the canopy or root zone of trees considered worthy of retention, unless:

-- there are sound arboricultural reasons to support the proposal; or - the work would enable development to take place that would bring sufficient benefits that outweigh the loss of the trees, woodland or hedges concerned. - 3.
-Where the benefits of the development outweigh the harm resulting from the loss of trees, woodlands or hedgerows provision should be made for appropriate mitigation measures, reinstatement of features and/or compensatory planting, landscaping and habitat creation to ensure no net loss of valued features.

-Existing Ancient Woodland sites are listed in Appendix 5 and shown on the Policies Map.
+Policy EV6: Trees, Woodland and Hedgerows Strategic Objectives SO17, SO18, SO19 1.
+Development proposals shall avoid the loss of, and minimise the risk of harm to, trees, woodland and hedgerows.
+Where they lie within a proposed development site, they should be incorporated effectively within the landscape elements of the scheme.
+2. Development prop osals will not be p ermitted where they would: a) Result in the loss of trees or woodland which are subject to a Tree Preservation Order, within a Conservation Area, designated as Ancient Woodland, are aged or veteran, or of visual or nature conservation value; b) Give rise to a threat to the continued wellbeing of trees, woodlands or hedgerows of visual, historic or nature conservation value; or c) Involve development within the canopy or root zone of trees considered worthy of retention, unless: there are sound arboricultural reasons to support the proposal; or the work would enable development to take place that would bring sufficient benefits that outweigh the loss of the trees, woodland or hedges concerned.
+3. Where the benefits of the development outweigh the harm resulting from the loss of trees, woodlands or hedgerows provision should be made for appropriate mitigation measures, reinstatement of features and/or compensatory planting, landscaping and habitat creation to ensure no net loss of valued features.
+Replacement planting should use native species and complement the landscape character of the area.
+Existing Ancient Woodland sites are listed in Appendix 8 and shown on the Policies Map.
 Any new sites identified after the Local Plan is adopted will be protected by this Policy.
+Policy Monitoring Target Indicator